Deutsche Tourenwagen Masters: Aerodynamics

-All Deutsche Tourenwagen Masters cars aero packages are completely assembled.
-The car floor underbody is flat.
+All DTM cars' aero packages are completely assembled alongside a flat underbody.
 Serratured side front fenders are included along with triple-decker front side winglet flicks, multiple side winglet flicks and multiple rear winglet flicks.
 The 2017–2018 generation of rear wing for all Deutsche Tourenwagen Masters cars are slightly wider, bi-plane wing and also parallelogram rear wing end plate.
 From 2019 to 2020, the new generation of rear wings are wider than 2012–2018 generation of rear wing, single-plane wing and uniquely shaped rear wing plate.
 DTM Silhouette Prototypes had included a Drag Reduction System since the 2013 season (similar to Formula One) for helping the driver to overtake.

 The HYLO (High Yaw Lift-Off) aerodynamic safety was integrated on the rear wing for all Deutsche Tourenwagen Masters cars in 2020., this safety system was developed by Audi's motorsport division "Audi Sport" to prevent cars from becoming airborne during crashes or sideways slides by producing significant aerodynamic downforce which pushes the car onto the track, this system was created out of necessity specifically for the Silhouette prototype classification of car formerly used in the DTM as this class of cars design created significant aerodynamic lift during spins which reduced braking performance and traction significantly making the car much harder to stop or control which could lead to a much more dangerous crash, the HYLO system was the solution to this problem.
 The HYLO system was however short lived as the year after its inception the DTM switched to GT3 Classification cars that didn't need the HYLO system due to their much larger fixed wing design naturally preventing significant lift during spins.